lspoly

 wgtWeights for a weighted least squares model.
 If all data values are to be assigned equal weights, then setting the argument equal to a scalar 1.0 will result in all the weights being set to 1.0.
 Note: if x or y is equal to _FillValue (if present), the weight will be set to 0.0 for that coordinate pair.

 nThe number of coefficients desired (i.e., n-1 will be the degree of the polynomial).
-Due to the method used, n should be less than or equal to five.
+Due to the computational method used, n should be less than or equal to five.

 Return value